isabella232/partner-center-pr.pt-pt/partner-center/announcements/2021-january.md

 ### <a name="summary"></a>Resumo

-As mudanças de oferta da New Dynamics 365 serão lançadas em fevereiro de 2021.
+As mudanças na oferta da New Dynamics 365 serão lançadas em fevereiro de 2021.

 ### <a name="impacted-audience"></a>Audiência impactada